-Arifin Rosid is a senior Indonesian tax officer.
-He holds a Ph.D. in taxation from School of Taxation and Business Law, UNSW Business School, Australia, under supervision of Professor Chris Evans and Professor Binh Tran-Nam.
+Arifin Rosid is currently a senior Indonesian tax officer.
+He holds a Ph.D. in Taxation from School of Taxation and Business Law, UNSW Business School, Australia, under the supervision of Professor Chris Evans and Professor Binh Tran-Nam.
 He joined Indonesian tax authority, the Directorate General of Taxation (DGT), in 1997 after graduated from Sekolah Tinggi Akuntansi Negara (STAN) and brings with him almost twenty years’ experience in Indonesian taxation.

 During this period, he had various ranges of roles such as a tax auditor, tax dispute analyst, tax trainer as well as head of general section.
 Arifin has a consuming passion for an academic life.
 He has taught in several tax certification programs held by several universities and has previously supervised several undergraduate taxation theses at University of Brawijaya.